 Plant Bowen has 108 groundwater monitoring wells, 31 of which have been polluted above federal advisory levels based on samples collected between February 29, 2016 and December 16, 2019.
 Groundwater at this site contains unsafe levels of boron, sulfate, cobalt, antimony, molybdenum, radium, cadmium, arsenic, beryllium and thallium.Site description

-Plant Bowen is a 2,000 acre coal-fired power plant in Euharlee, Georgia, bordered by the Etowah River.
-Owned and operated by Georgia Power Company, Bowen has four coal-fired units that produce 3,376 MW of electricity.
+Plant Bowen is a 2,000-acre coal-fired power plant in Cartersville, Georgia bordered by the Etowah River in Bartow County.
+Owned and operated by Georgia Power Company, Bowen has four coal-fired units that produce 3,376-MW of electricity.
 The plant has four disposal areas: one unlined ash pond and three unlined landfill areas.
-The 257-acre ash pond is located approximately 100 feet away from the river, and contains 21.4 million cubic yards of coal ash.
+Georgia Power has proposed retiring Units 1 and 2 by 2028, and Units 3 and 4 by 2035.
+The 254-acre ash pond is located approximately 100 feet away from the river and contains 21.4 million cubic yards of coal ash.